Nazul-Merino/fraud-detection-binary-classification/README.md

-# Fraud Detection - Binary Classification
+# Credit Card Fraud Detection Pipeline

 ## Problem
 Financial institutions face significant losses due to fraudulent transactions.
 Detecting fraud at the transaction level is a critical task.